Understanding unemployment: your guide to getting benefits

 - Arizona (unless you mail in an original voided check from your bank account)

-How can I get my unemployment directly deposited into my Chime Spending Account?
+How can I get my unemployment directly deposited into my Chime Checking Account?

 For most states, direct depositing your unemployment is easy, even if you are already receiving unemployment benefits via prepaid card.
 Make sure the name on the payment matches the name on the bank account.